mlswg/mls-protocol/draft-ietf-mls-protocol.md

 other member.
 Identity information is encoded in Credentials, so this property is provided by ensuring that members use compatible credential types.

-The types of credential that may be used in a group is restricted to what all members of the group support, as specified by the `capabilities` field of each LeafNode in the ratchet tree.
+The only types of credential that may be used in a group are those that all members of the group support, as specified by the `capabilities` field of each LeafNode in the ratchet tree.
 An application can introduce new credential types by choosing an unallocated identifier from the registry in